Optimizing Images Using Photoshop

 - Optimize your files to be either jpg or png-8.

-- Do not use png-24 or gif or the other formats.
+- Do not use png-24 or gif or the any other format.

-Write an explanation of why you decided to make the optimization settings that you did.
+Write an explanation of the optimization settings that you made for each of the list of questions I listed above.

-- Your files need to be much smaller than the originals.
+- Your optimized files need to be much smaller than the original files that they are derived from.

 Create a folder named:

-- Put your explanation into a file using a file format such as .docx, .txt or .rtf - please do not submit a .pages file.
+- Put your explanations into a file using a file format such as .docx, .txt or .rtf - please do not submit a .pages file.

-- Specify each optimization setting that you made and why you made that setting.
+- Specify for every optimization setting that you made why you made that setting.

 - Name that file yourlastname-firstname-explanation